 A white elephant is a possession which its owner cannot dispose of and whose cost, particularly that of maintenance, is out of proportion to its usefulness.

-No doubt, we need the masterplan for Smart Cities.
-A blueprint that lay the framework and the timeframe which is essential in measuring the success of any projects.
+No doubt, we need the master plan for Smart Cities.
+A blueprint that lay the framework and the timeframe which is essential in measuring the success of any project.
 But then, blueprints can be useless if there is no element of funding and the right business models in place.
-Most Smart Cities projects are delayed or canceled due to lack of financing from both parties (government and private entities).
+Most Smart Cities projects are delayed or canceled due to a lack of financing from both parties (government and private entities).